Judas Iscariot: Gospel of Barnabas

-Representations and symbolism
+Representations

 Although the sanctification of the instruments of the Passion of Jesus (the so-called Arma Christi), that slowly accrued over the course of the Middle Ages in Christian symbolism and art, also included the head and lips of Judas, the term Judas has entered many languages as a synonym for betrayer, and Judas has become the archetype of the traitor in Western art and literature.
-Judas is given some role in virtually all literature telling the Passion story, and appears in numerous modern novels and movies.
+Judas is given some role in virtually all literature telling the Passion story and appears in numerous modern novels and movies.

 In the Eastern Orthodox hymns of Holy Wednesday (the Wednesday before Pascha), Judas is contrasted with the woman who anointed Jesus with expensive perfume and washed his feet with her tears.
-According to the Gospel of John, Judas protested at this apparent extravagance, suggesting that the money spent on it should have been given to the poor.
-After this, Judas went to the chief priests and offered to betray Jesus for money.
 The hymns of Holy Wednesday contrast these two figures, encouraging believers to avoid the example of the fallen disciple and instead to imitate Mary's example of repentance.
 Also, Wednesday is observed as a day of fasting from meat, dairy products, and olive oil throughout the year in memory of the betrayal of Judas.
 The prayers of preparation for receiving the Eucharist also make mention of Judas's betrayal: "I will not reveal your mysteries to your enemies, neither like Judas will I betray you with a kiss, but like the thief on the cross I will confess you."